The Choir Invisible

 (Note that Oubliette is more costly than Haven Occultation currently is, but is also more flexible.)

-17 responses to “The Choir Invisible”
+17 thoughts on “The Choir Invisible”

-Looking this over I really like that you can make objects look different and mask them.
+1. Looking this over I really like that you can make objects look different and mask them.

 It seems harder to pull off Frances trick with roommates, it seems like that would now cost a lot of vitae.
 Or maybe I’m misunderstanding Face in the crowd, what counts as an expectation of no one else being in a room.
 Like if I’m in my apartment that I share with one roommate would I notice the vampire even though I wouldn’t be surprised if my roommate is there but not some stranger?
 Or if I think nobody is home but other people live their that have friends I wouldn’t expect to know would that count?

-Also looking over it again, touch of shadows says you can obfuscate animals but their seem to be references to obfuscated people, in other levels, can it be used on people?
+2. Also looking over it again, touch of shadows says you can obfuscate animals but their seem to be references to obfuscated people, in other levels, can it be used on people?

 Also touch of shadows seems to completely make something invisible, what then is the point of using cloak of shadows with it.
 Also it seems like at obfuscate 2 you can hide animals or maybe people more thoroughly than you hide yourself.
 Or just put a big clear bag over yourself and hide it to basically be invisible.

-At Cloak of Night, it can be used on people.
+• At Cloak of Night, it can be used on people.

 If you wanted to walk around in a big bag, you could maybe occlude it and stumble around.
 I wouldn’t allow it as Storyteller, though, because a vampire walking around in a bag isn’t really much fun.
 If you’re carrying something, though, I’d recommend that it count as concealing something on your person rather than Obfuscating something outside of you.
 I’ll think about whether we want to get that fine-grained in the final writeup.

-The interaction between Cloak of Night and Touch of Shadow seems a bit out of place:
+3. The interaction between Cloak of Night and Touch of Shadow seems a bit out of place:

 “By spending an extra point of Vitae while activating Face in the Crowd or Touch of Shadow”